CARTA Glossary

 Gene expression

-The process by which the information contained within a gene (nucleotide sequence) is used to direct protein synthesis and dictate cell function.
+The process by which the information contained within a gene (nucleotide sequence) is used to direct RNA and/or protein synthesis and dictate cell function.
 Nearly all of the cells in the body contain identical genes, but only a subset of this information is used or expressed at any time.
 The genes expressed in a cell determine what that cell can do.

 Gene pool